Updated April 5, 2017 . AmFam Team

 Sump pumps are typically located in the lowest portion of a home or building and are designed to prevent flooding after storms and heavy rainfall.

 Pits beneath the structure collect water.
 If the water level reaches a certain point the sump pump automatically turns on and pumps the water out of the pit and away from the home’s foundation.
 How often your sump pump runs depends on the amount of moisture you have.

-The sump pump discharge pipe must be carefully placed to ensure that the water does not rush back to the foundation.
+While the pit and pump are typically easy to locate, there are other parts of your sump pump that are working to keep moisture out of your home, too.
+The sump pump discharge pipe takes water from the pit and deposits it outside.
+It must be carefully placed to ensure that the water does not rush back to the foundation.
 These pipes also need a check valve to keep the water flowing out, not back in.